57th Medical Detachment: The 57th Medical Company in the Global War on Terror

-Casing the Colors
+Casing the Guidon

-On 26 January 2007, as part of a reengineering of Army aviation, the 57th Medical Detachment conducted an inactivation ceremony at its hanger at Fort Bragg, North Carolina, named for Major Charles L. Kelly.
-The keynote speaker was Kelly's son, Charles L. Kelly Jr. Although the unit would not be formally inactivated until 15 June 2007, this marked it's end, as personnel and equipment were transferred after that, primarily to form Company C, 2d Battalion, 82d Aviation Regiment, 82d Airborne Division Fort Bragg North Carolina.
+On 26 January 2007, as part of a reengineering of Army aviation, the 57th Medical Detachment conducted an inactivation ceremony at its hangar at Fort Bragg, North Carolina, named for Major Charles L. Kelly.
+The keynote speaker was Kelly's son, Charles L. Kelly Jr. Although the unit would not be formally inactivated until 15 June 2007, this marked its end, as personnel and equipment were transferred after that, primarily to form Company C, 3d Battalion, 82d Aviation Regiment, 82d Airborne Division Fort Bragg North Carolina.
 Although most of the equipment and personnel transferred (as part of the conversion, the divisional MEDEVAC companies were organized as 12 ship companies instead of 15 ship companies), the lineage and honors of the 57th did not transfer to the new unit.
 The 57th Medical Detachment remains on the inactive rolls of the Army.